hsf-training/hsf-training-cicd/_episodes/06-hello-world-ci.md

 ## Checking Job's Output

-From any of these pages, click through until you can find the output for the successful job run which should look like the following
+From any of these pages, click through until you can find the output for the successful job run, which should look like the following:

 ![CI/CD Hello World Success Output]({{site.baseurl}}/fig/ci-cd-hello-world-success-output.png)